sensu/sensu-docs/content/sensu-core/0.29/installation/install-rabbitmq-on-ubuntu-debian.md

 else run
 {{< highlight shell >}}
 systemctl edit rabbitmq-server{{< /highlight >}}
-and edit the (empty) file by inputing the following and then saving:
+and edit the (empty) file by inputting the following and then saving:
 {{< highlight shell >}}
 [Service]
 LimitNOFILE=65535{{< /highlight >}}